MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ## Delete your passkey in Authenticator for Android

-To remove the passkey from Authenticator, tap the account name, tap **Settings**, and then tap **Remove account**.
+To remove the passkey from Authenticator, tap the account name, tap **Settings**, and then tap **Delete passkey**.

 > [!NOTE]
 > In most cases, the passkey is also deleted from [Security info](https://mysignins.microsoft.com/security-info).
-If not, click **Delete** to remove it from Security info.
+If not, navigate to Security info and click **Delete** to remove it.

 ### Troubleshooting